 Permanent tangential offsets at expansion joints cause, in several cases, traffic closure and the disruption of the bridge usability in the aftermath of the earthquakes resulted in a critical problem for rescue activities.
 This residual joint separation is mainly attributed to the final position of roller bearings supporting the superstructure.
 The relative inclination between adjacent piers, caused because seismic damages at the bottom of piers are not identical, has been also considered as an additional source of residual opening.
 The residual joint tangential displacement has been calculated in order to perform the post-earthquake serviceability evaluation on the viaduct.
-The possibility for vehicles to pass over the tangential gap length, measured as the contact length of a truck tire (0.15 m), is suggested as the limit for this damage.
-For unrestrained bridges, shown in Fig. 6, the results of the residual joint tangential displacement show an important damage in the bridge with 100m and 200m curvature radii in both cases, equal and unequal piers viaducts.
-In TAK, the separation limit has been over passed, causing by this, the disruption on the bridge serviceability.
-KOB and RIN do not represent significant risk.
-Regarding the differences on the pier heights, there are no remarkable differences on the residual displacements.
-It is observed that as the curvature radius is increased, the behavior of the bridges tends to be less severe7).
+The possibility for vehicles to pass over the tangential gap length, measured as the contact length of a truck tire (0.15m), is suggested as the limit for this damage.

+For unrestrained bridges supported on steel bearings, as shown in Fig. 6, the results of the residual joint tangential displacement show unacceptable residual displacements at the expansion joint when subjected to TAK and RIN, most of the bridges overpass the separation limit, while KOB input represents less severe damage.
+It can be seen that TAK produce the most severe condition for the structures, while the other inputs still remain close to the limit.
+TAK input represents an important damage in the bridge with 100m and 200m curvature radii in both cases, steel and LRB bearings viaducts.
+In this response, the separation limit has been overpassed, causing by this the disruption of the bridge serviceability.
+In the viaducts equipped with the LRB bearings, KOB and RIN do not represent significant risk.
+Regarding the differences on the bearing supports, there is a critical disadvantage in terms of residual displacements presented at the viaducts with steel bearings.
+The bridges with LRB supports present an important reduction on the possibility of seismic damage.
+However, even with the use of LRB supports, the bridges with 100m and 200m curvature radii still remain over the separation limit.
+It is observed that as the curvature radius increases, the behavior of the bridges tends to be less severe.

 The results obtained from the analysis of the restrained viaducts are also shown in Fig. 6.
 The application of cable restrainers produces an important variation on the behavior of the bridges in comparison with the cases of unrestrained bridges.
-This effect is extensive for equal and unequal piers viaducts in all inputs.
+This effect is extensive for steel and LRB supports viaducts in all inputs.
 Firstly, a significant reduction in the tangential offsets of expansion joints is observed.
 For none of the bridges equipped with unseating prevention systems the separation limit of 0.15m is exceeded.
 In all the viaducts the residual displacement is observed under 0.08m.
 Clearly, the use of unseating prevention systems not only provides a residual displacement lower than the separation limit but also maintains these limits in similar values.